Apply for an Award

 How to Apply

-Applicants are asked to provide a detailed yet concise description (500 words maximum) of their advocacy work to address public health issues at the federal level.
+Applicants are asked to provide a detailed yet concise description (500 words maximum) of their advocacy work to address public health issues at the federal and/or state level.
 NACCHO members may nominate another NACCHO member or themselves.
-Winning applications should include at least one of the following:
+Though not required, strong applications should include example(s) or documentation of one or more of the following, as well as any progress or positive outcomes:

 I. Virtual Activities